 The following video is of the trail if you head south from the parking lot near the suspension bridge.
 As you’ll see in the video, this route begins with lots of stairs.
 They lead you down to the bridge by Twin Falls.
 The trail then goes up the canyon on the other side.

-In the video you’ll see lots of stairs, boardwalks and trails through the forest.
+The video shows lots of stairs, boardwalks and trails through the forest.
 You’ll also see Lynn Creek and the giant rock not far from the 30-foot pool.

 Trails to the North